AlSchlo/Rigel/README.md

-# Rigel - Night Sky Visualization Program
+# Rigel - A Night Sky Visualization Program

 ## Presentation

-This project was realized in the context of the Object-Oriented course at EPFL.
+This project was realized in the context of the Object-Oriented Programming course at EPFL.
 It implements a **JavaFX** application that allows users to visualize the sky at night.

 Rigel models all visible celestial objects at any *location*, *orientation*, and *time* on Earth.